leandroadonis86/5G-CPE_NR500-EA-Router/README.md

 By proceeding to use this code, you accept and agree to this disclaimer in its entirety.

-I'm here able to help as far my skills can go.
 If you need any information or help just create a "Issue" refering this project with label "Help wanted".
 I might have more information updated particulary focus in your issue than this general topics readme text.

 ## Router